microsoft/ImagineCup/3-Generating-Project-Ideas/1.How-to-Identify-Problems/README.md

 What we will cover in this video:

-- How to indentify problems
+- How to identify problems
 - How to create an elevator pitch
 - What questions to ask when deciding on a project